cprerovsky/moonar-lander/README.md

 ## Ending the Game

 Ideally you end the game by winning it.
-The conditions for winning the game are determined as
-follows:

-1) The first lander landing in very close proximity (5 units) to the flag will **immediately** win the game.
-Positions and status of other landers does *not* affect the outcome of the game in this scenario.
-2) When all landers have landed, crashed or are out of fuel the game ends.
+When all landers have landed, crashed or are out of fuel the game ends.
 The lander landing closest to the flag will score the most points.
+Landing within ten points of the flag will score you a point multiplier, if you managed to land within two minutes.
 Crashing your lander will bring a severe score penalty, while conserving fuel will add some points.

 When the game has ended you will receive a short message: